cmbi/copal/readme.md

 ## Test Example

-*test input files:*
+*test data:*

 * Gel1\_unaligned\_samples\_500\_rows.csv
 * Gel2\_unaligned\_samples\_500\_rows.csv
 * Gel3\_unaligned\_samples\_500\_rows.csv

 To run COPAL on test data, run example_run.py
-For documentation on how to run test data using the GUI, refer to the user guide
+For documentation on how to run an analysis using the GUI, refer to the user guide

 ### Modules:

 **COPAL main modules**

-* *maindtw* -- Contains higher level functions running steps of the analysis specified below. run this module to run COPAL analysis without GUI wrapper
+* *COPAL_main* -- Contains higher level functions running steps of the analysis specified below. run this module to run COPAL analysis without GUI wrapper
-* *gui* -- Contains code that wraps COPAL analysis with a GUI. run this module to run COPAL with GUI wrapper
+* *COPAL_gui* -- Contains code that wraps COPAL analysis with a GUI. run this module to run COPAL with GUI wrapper

 **Progressive alignment modules**